Metriplectic relaxation to equilibria: Introduction

 In some cases, after providing additional physical constraints, the equilibrium conditions can be reformulated as a well-posed mathematical problem.
 This is the case, for instance, for the Euler equations, axisymmetric MHD equilibria, and linear Beltrami fields.

 In more complicated situations, such as for nonlinear Beltrami fields and full MHD equations in three dimensions, the problem of computing an equilibrium point has no good solution.
-A mathematical perspective on the intricacies of this problem can be found in the introduction of the paper by Bruno and Laurence \cite{Bruno1996}.
+The difficulties were shown in \cite{Berk1986} to be related to the Kolmogorov-Arnold-Moser (KAM) theorem (see for example \cite{Llave2001}).
+A mathematical perspective on these difficulties can be found in the introduction of the paper by Bruno and Laurence \cite{Bruno1996}, cf. also the recent developments by Enciso et al.\ \cite{Enciso2025spe}.
 A large fraction of MHD equilibrium calculations in three dimensions are based on a reformulation of the problem in which one assumes that the magnetic field is tangent to a family of nested toroidal surfaces \cite{Bauer1978, Hirshman1983}.
+On the one hand, such a configuration is a natural generalization to three-dimensions of the confined region in axisymmetric MHD equilibria.
+In addition, by basic considerations of topology, the confinement of a plasma in a volume bounded by a closed orientable pressure isosurface, where the pressure gradient is balanced by the electromagnetic force, requires the surface to be a torus in the simplest case \cite{Kruskal1958a}.
+Therefore searching for equilibria with nested toroidal flux surfaces appears to be the simplest and most appealing approach to the three-dimensional equilibrium problem.
+On the other hand, Grad conjectured that such equilibria may not exist \cite{Grad1967} unless they are axisymmetric or we allow for weak solutions characterized by singular current sheets localized on specific flux surfaces, namely the resonant surfaces.
+The non-existence of smooth non-axisymmetric equilibria with nested flux surfaces is referred to as the \emph{Grad's conjecture}, and (to the best of our knowledge) it is still an open question.
+Nevertheless, the variational formulation adopted for equilibria with nested flux surfaces \cite{Bauer1978,Hirshman1983}, in principle at least, allows for weak solutions \cite{Garabedian1998,Garabedian2008}, although usually this possibility is not exploited in state-of-the-art codes such as VMEC \cite{Hirshman1983}, DESC \cite{Dudt2020}, and GVEC \cite{Hindenlang2025}, which use a highly regular representation of the magnetic and pressure fields.
+(For sake of completeness, we note that the GVEC code has the built-in possibility of relaxing the regularity of the magnetic field allowing for current sheets on prescribed surfaces, but this possibility has not been exploited yet.)
+The singular current layers that are expected according to the Grad's conjecture cannot be considered physical; these equilibria are regarded as computationally efficient proxies for equilibria that may have a complicated field-line topology in a neighborhood of some resonant surfaces, but have nested toroidal surfaces elsewhere for good confinement.
 This strategy has been extremely successful for the design of stellarators \cite{Imbert-Gerard2024}, since it reduces significantly the complexity of the problem.
 While this approach gives an acceptable representation of the magnetic field in the core of a stellarator with modest computational cost, it cannot account for more complicated magnetic field configurations, such as those with magnetic islands and chaotic field lines, due to the built-in foliation of the domain by toroidal surfaces.
 Yet magnetic-field islands and chaotic regions are relevant in practice and calculations of MHD equilibria beyond the paradigm of nested toroidal surfaces are needed.
 An iterative procedure for the calculation of general MHD equilibria has been outlined by Grad \cite{Grad1958}, and a similar iterative procedure is implemented in the PIES code \cite{Reiman1986}.
 Such iteration schemes are purely heuristics: there is no theoretical control on the convergence.